ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 You get notified when the new SPP PG is created.

-### Add an SPP inside the SPP PG
+### Add a Shared processor pool inside the placement group

 {:add-spp-inside-spp-pg}

-An SPP can be added as a member to an existing pool placement group if the host of the SPP follows the affinity policy of the group.
+An SPP can be added as a member to an existing SPP PG if the host of the SPP follows the affinity policy of the group.
 If the PG policy is set to **Same server** (affinity), then all SPPs that are added as a member of the placement group must stay on the same host.
 If the PG policy is set to **Different server** (anti-affinity), then the SPP is deployed on a different host than all the other group members.

 Add an SPP inside the SPP PG with the following steps: